 We offer two families of shutters:

 The Modulation/Exposure/Gating series provide fast switching speeds and high repetition rates, with higher electrical power dissipation use.
 These models require sophisticated electronic drive circuits to achieve specified switching performance.
-Our controller series offer these drive circuits in a convenient table top instrument package.
+Our drive circuit is the CX4000B.

 The Safety Interlock & Process series are designed for moderate switching speed applications, at low repetition rates, typically in safety interlocking or industrial processing.
 The electrical power dissipation is very low.
 These models are typically held open for long periods of time and are designed to be used with very simple drive circuits, most from 12 or 24 VDC.
 Typical drivers are the capacitor discharge circuit or a pulse width modulated current driver chip.
-We also offer a series of interlock controllers for use in process and safety systems.
+Our CX4000B is a cost effective plug & go driver.

 Optically, the two shutter families are very similar.
 Power handling and damage threshold ratings vary little.
 The key difference is flexure beam stiffness and electromagnet power.